-The 2014 Pothole and Winter Recovery Program will support and accelerate the repair of potholes and other damage caused by the severe winter weather.
+The 2015 Winter Recovery Assistance Program will support and accelerate the repair of potholes and other damage caused by the severe winter weather.

 The Public Works Economic Development (PWED) program was created by the Legislature to assist municipalities in funding transportation infrastructure for the purpose of stimulating economic development.